Who We Are

 Following God into the Community – Carissa Baldwin-McGinnis (Lead), Walt Cameron, Pat Caver, Carly Brown, Angela Beason, Charlie Harrison

-Welcome and Embrace – Martha Gallagher (Lead), Eleni Christou, Laurie Hardwick, Margo Ornelas, Bryan Franklin, Dianne Yeomans
+Welcome and Embrace – Martha Gallagher (Lead), Eleni Christou-Franklin, Laurie Hardwick, Margo Ornelas, Bryan Franklin, Dianne Yeomans

 Worship and Spiritual Growth – Kyle Jones (Lead), John Kirk, Paul Hardwick, Laura Mergens, Kelly Elliott